Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 ## How Core Assignments Mediate Backing

 Each parablock candidate is built in the context of a particular `relay_parent`.
-Important pieces of that context include max PoV size, current parachain runtime code, and backing group assignments.

 Validators query their core assignment as of `relay_parent` and refuse to second candidates not assiciated with their backing group.

+Notes:

+- Relay parent context: max PoV size, current parachain runtime code, and backing group assignments.

 ---